Las Vegas Tram System – 3 Free Monorails & Map to Help you Get Up & Down the Strip

 From the Excalibur Tram station, it’s just a quick walk over the pedestrian bridge to get to either the Tropicana on the east, or the New York New York to the north.

-This Monte Carlo/Park MGM stop also leads you close to one of the entrances to the Aria.
-From the Monte Carlo stop, the tram heads north, stopping at the Crystals shopping mall, which is the dropping off point for those of you heading to the Cosmopolitan.
+This Park MGM stop also leads you close to one of the entrances to the Aria.
+From the Park MGM stop, the tram heads north, stopping at the Crystals shopping mall, which is the dropping off point for those of you heading to the Cosmopolitan.
 There’s also access to the Aria from this stop too.

 From the Crystals/Aria stop, the tram continues north to the south tower (Spa Tower) of the Bellagio.
 From here, you can go down some escalators, walk past the convention hall, and voila, you’re in the Bellagio.
 This stop also provides access to the Vdara Hotel.
 Of course, you can go back the same way.